AI vs Automation for Manufacturers | June 16

 The goal is not to wait for perfect data before using AI.
 The real opportunity is to improve how your data connects across systems, processes, and people.
 Because that is what ultimately shapes the quality of the results.

 Microsoft is starting to move beyond simply giving AI access to data.
-With Work IQ, the goal is to help AI understand how information connects across your company: linking people, processes, and activity into usable context.
+This becomes increasingly relevant as Microsoft introduces capabilities like Copilot Cowork, which are designed to work across processes rather than isolated tasks.
 This shift, from accessing data to understanding context, is what will make AI feel less generic and more aligned to how your business actually runs.

 Other articles